petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/exporting-and-importing-page-templates.md

    If you import an existing page template, see [Importing an Existing Page Template](#importing-an-existing-page-template) for more information.

-   To cancel the operation and to be redirected to the Page Templates page, click *Cancel*.
+   To cancel the operation and go back to the Page Templates page, click *Cancel*.

    ![Page templates are imported as ZIP files.](./exporting-and-importing-page-templates/images/03.png)

 1. Once the importing process is complete, you are redirected to an [import outcome page](#import-outcome-page).

-1. Click *Upload Another File* to import another file or *Done* to be redirected to the Page Templates page.
+1. Click *Upload Another File* to import another file or *Done* to go back to the Page Templates page.

 ### Importing an Existing Page Template

-If you import a page template and items from the ZIP file already exist, a modal appears and users can select one of three options:
+If you import a page template and items from the ZIP file already exist, you can select one of three options:

 **Do Not Import Existing Items**: Only new items are imported.